AllenJue/Server/README.md

 A MySQL supporting version is also available.
 It was implemented with AWS RDS, and can be easily connected to by the endpoint, username, and password for a RDS created with AWS.

+Currently, users can only communicate with the server.
+If I were to extend this functionality to between users, I'll need to consider a few things.
+I'll need to take care of how the server maintains incoming requests and sends out messages it receives to the correct recipients.

 ## Technologies
 * Java SDK 1.8